jackm97/mandelbrot_explorer_CUDA/README.md

 Enter file path to save image series: ../images2
 ```
 Like the single image mode, the series image mode has input prompts.
-In this case the inputs shown above would produce 1900 frames that range from a zoom of 1 to a zoom of 1e12.
+In this case the inputs shown above produce 1900 frames that range from a zoom of 1 to a zoom of 1e12.
 Each frame is 1080x1920 and is not supersampled.
-Again the maximum iterations are set to 5000.
+Once again, the maximum iterations are set to 5000.
 The file path for the generated frames is `../images2`.

 ## Authors